jxqbbb/Graphics-Card-monitor---Automated-ETL-and-Analysis-pipeline/README.md

 - Changing dashboard tool, honestly matplotlib and seaborn python packages are not best tools for such things, I would consider using something like Tabelau or Power BI
 - Some intersting idea is also developing website which would automatically update dashboard when script is ran
+- Using multithreading to speed up data collecting and even collect more data
+- Implement rotating proxies or IP addresses not to be detected as a bot or web scraper